Select a row by clicking on it. Selecting a row will remove any previous selection unless you

 Example: Selection with Keyboard Arrow Keys

-By default, you can select a row on mouse click.
-And you can navigate up and down the rows using your keyboard keys.
-But the selection state does not correlate with the navigation keys.
-However, we can add this behaviour using your own Custom Navigation.
+By default, you can select a row on mouse click, and navigate up and down the rows using your keyboard keys.
+However, the selection state does not correlate with the navigation keys, but we can add this behaviour using our own Custom Navigation.

 From the code below you can see that we iterate over each node and call the